 Having successfully completed this module you will be able to:

-- execution of practical work and real-time evaluation of, and reflection on, the outcomes of processes or procedures.
+- Plan and execute practical work and evaluate, and reflect on, the outcomes of processes or procedures.

-- understanding risk assessments and safety evaluations of experimental work.
+- Understand risk assessments and safety evaluations of practical work.

-- concise and precise reporting of experimental findings and observations.
+- Develop concise and precise reporting of research findings and observations together with an understanding of the context of the findings.

 The philosophy underlying this module is to empower students to take charge of their own learning in the conduct of experimental scientific research.
 As a consequence the module will make extensive use of directed self-learning methods.